 5 Easy Ways to Melt Chocolate Every Home Baker Should Know

-Test Kitchen expert Sue Stetzel teaches us how to melt chocolate the right way.
-Follow her tips and tricks, below.
+Sue Stetzel teaches us how to melt chocolate the right way.

 Melted chocolate tends to find its way into our sweetest, most decadent dessert recipes.
 And what’s not to love?
-A drizzle of the stuff can turn fresh fruit into a charming dessert or become the heart of a showstopping cake.
-Need an example of the latter?
-Look no further than this Layered Mocha Cheesecake.
+A drizzle of that stuff can turn fresh fruit into a charming dessert or become the heart of a showstopping cake.
 If you’ve ever tried to melt chocolate on your own, you know the task isn’t as simple as it may seem.
 One false move and the smooth, dazzling drizzle of your dreams can become a burnt, crumbly mess.

-Luckily, Taste of Home Recipe Support Specialist and chocolate-melting guru Sue Stetzel is here to help.
+Luckily, Taste of Home Community Cook Coordinator and chocolate-melting guru, Sue Stetzel, is here to help.
 As a fervent home baker, she’s melted many, many chocolate bars with much success.
 Her secret is simply to avoid a few common mistakes.

 How to Melt Chocolate: 5 Ways

-Our Test Kitchen uses a handful of different techniques to melt chocolate-and each has its own benefits depending on what you’re using the chocolate for.
+Our Test Kitchen uses a handful of different techniques to melt chocolate—and each has its own benefits depending on what you’re using the chocolate for.
 Follow along as we guide you step-by-step on how to melt chocolate the quickest way, the best way for drizzling and more.

-Best for melting chocolate fast without dirtying many tools.
+Best for melting chocolate fast without dirtying many candy tools.

 Step 1: Chop chocolate into small pieces and place in microwave-safe bowl.